 Tax brackets Australia

-The following are the current tax brackets for Australian residents.
-Note that if you are not an Australian resident, but are earning income here (either through employment, a business or investment), then you may need to pay tax on it.
+The following are the current tax brackets for Australian residents need to pay.
+Note that if you are not an Australian resident, but are earning income in the country (either through employment, a business or investment), then you may need to pay tax on it.
 Get in touch if you have complex income streams and we will be happy to advise.

 Corporate tax rates

-As at 2020/21, the corporate income tax rates for Australian businesses are as follows:
+As at 2020/21, the new corporate income tax rates for Australian businesses are as follows:

 COMPANY TAX RATE